Table of Contents

 Having sex may also cause urinary tract infections in women because bacteria can be pushed into the urethra.
-Using a diaphragm can lead to infections because diaphragms push against the urethra and make it harder to completely empty the bladder.
+Using a diaphragm can lead to infections because diaphragms push against the urethra and make it harder to completely empty your bladder.
 The urine that stays in the bladder is more likely to grow bacteria and cause infections.

 Frequent urinary tract infections may be caused by changes in the bacteria in the vagina.
-Antibacterial vaginal douches, spermicides and certain oral antibiotics may cause changes in vaginal bacteria.
+Antibacterial vaginal douches, spermicides, and certain oral antibiotics may cause changes in vaginal bacteria.
 Avoid using these items, if possible.
 Menopause can also cause changes in vaginal bacteria that increase your risk for urinary tract infection.
-Taking estrogen usually corrects this problem, but may not be for everyone.
+Taking estrogen usually corrects this problem but may not be for everyone.

 What are other possible causes of painful urination?